lucas-homer/cohort-002-skill-building/exercises/01-retrieval/01.04-query-rewriting/problem/readme.md

 The reason that's an issue is that as the conversation gets longer, the embedding gets bigger and bigger, and the stuff towards the end (the most relevant part to the actual user's question) will start to have less impact on what gets returned from the corpus.

 This will be especially dramatic if there's a sudden turn in conversation.
-Let's say we have a conversation history that's 9 messages long, all about TypeScript generics.
-Then the user asks a single question about comparisons to JSDoc.
-The embedding we create will be 9/10 about generics, and 1/10 about JSDoc.
+Let's say we have a conversation history that's 9 messages long, all about mortgage applications.
+Then the user asks a single question about booking confirmations.
+The embedding we create will be 9/10 about mortgages, and 1/10 about bookings.

-We need to take that massive conversation history, pass it to an LLM, and then get it to make a refined search query that we can use to fetch the most relevant documents.
+We need to take that massive conversation history, pass it to an LLM, and then get it to make a refined search query that we can use to fetch the most relevant emails.
 That's what query rewriters do - they rewrite big queries into smaller, more focused ones.

 ## Our BM25 Keyword Search